 As for fish, it’s one of the main providers of Omega-3 fatty acids, which are required for health, vitality, and energy.

-Grilling peppers, mushrooms, and corn help you focus off the meat, add more nutrients to your meal.
+Grilling peppers, mushrooms, and corn helps you focus on the meat, add more nutrients to your meal.
 Remember when I told you about PAHs?
 Well, another good thing about grilling veggies and fruit is that it doesn’t form PAHs.

 Regularly cleaning your grill before cooking is important to remove any stuck or burnt food from the last BBQ.
 If you let these stuck bits, they will burn more and produce more smoke which we’re trying to reduce as much as we can.